kadiryazici/ecs/readme.md

 ## World

-World is owner of systems.
-It contains every entity created.
+World is a store of entities.
+It stores every `unique` entity in a `Set`.

 ```ts
 import { createWorld } from '@kadiryazici/ecs';